Radio: Communication systems

 Many other types of modulation are also used.
 In some types, the carrier wave is suppressed, and only one or both modulation sidebands are transmitted.

 The modulated carrier is amplified in the transmitter and applied to a transmitting antenna which radiates the energy as radio waves.
 The radio waves carry the information to the receiver location.
 At the receiver, the radio wave induces a tiny oscillating voltage in the receiving antenna – a weaker replica of the current in the transmitting antenna.
 This voltage is applied to the radio receiver, which amplifies the weak radio signal so it is stronger, then demodulates it, extracting the original modulation signal from the modulated carrier wave.
 The modulation signal is converted by a transducer back to a human-usable form: an audio signal is converted to sound waves by a loudspeaker or earphones, a video signal is converted to images by a display, while a digital signal is applied to a computer or microprocessor, which interacts with human users.

 The radio waves from many transmitters pass through the air simultaneously without interfering with each other because each transmitter's radio waves oscillate at a different frequency, measured in hertz (Hz), kilohertz (kHz), megahertz (MHz) or gigahertz (GHz).
 The receiving antenna typically picks up the radio signals of many transmitters.
-The receiver uses tuned circuits to select the radio signal desired out of all the signals picked up by the antenna and reject the others.
+The receiver uses tuned circuits to select the desired radio signal out of all the signals picked up by the antenna and reject the others.
 A tuned circuit acts like a resonator, similar to a tuning fork.
 It has a natural resonant frequency at which it oscillates.
 The resonant frequency of the receiver's tuned circuit is adjusted by the user to the frequency of the desired radio station; this is called tuning.
 The oscillating radio signal from the desired station causes the tuned circuit to oscillate in sympathy, and it passes the signal on to the rest of the receiver.
 Radio signals at other frequencies are blocked by the tuned circuit and not passed on.